liuxd/HackZdayePort/README.md

 # img2txt

-Translate image of port into text on the [page](http://ip.zdaye.com/).
+Get the port information from images on the [page](http://ip.zdaye.com/).

 # Example